What is Dentophobia?

 - Dentists are good at rewards systems for kids, they’ll usually get a fun new toothbrush or some trinket to help associate positivity with the dentist.
 You can also play your part in rewarding your child with a positive experience after the dentist visit.
 Well — maybe avoid candy!

-For advanced treatment for severe dentophobia, you can seek counseling.
-A therapist will work with you to develop a plan to address your fears and work toward being more comfortable seeing a dentist.
+For more severe dentophobia, you can seek counseling.
+A therapist will work with you to develop a plan to address your dental fears and work toward being more comfortable seeing a dentist.
 You can search online to find a qualified professional near you.